chompar4/vicmap/README.md

 ## Brennan Coordinates
 MGA Points can handle creation using the Brennan system of describing coordinates (see https://ozultimate.com/canyoning/track_notes/du_faur_creek.htm).
 These consist of a 6 Figure MGA Grid Reference and a Map Sheet Number (e.g '8930-1N' or 'Mount Wilson').
-MGA coordinates supported in this method only.
+Only MGA coordinates are currently supported in this method.
 The following example gives the decimal coordinates of the start of Pipeline Canyon.

 ```
 pt = MGAPoint.from_brennan('452278', '8931-1S')